 You can find out where the humanities and social sciences career path may take you in this guide, especially in terms of job options, salary potential, and career advancement.

 One good reason to take the humanities and social sciences career path is that these disciplines are pivotal to future societies.
 They help us remain connected to reality despite our generation going almost completely digital, guiding us to make better decisions and become more inquisitive.
+If you pursue social science careers now, you have a wealth of options from which to choose.
+On top of that, careers in the field have a positive outlook.

 Graduates of humanities and social sciences degrees develop highly adaptable life-long skills, such as arguing compellingly, leading a team, communicating effectively, conducting research, analyzing huge problems and data sets, and deciding on crucial matters.
 They improve their quality of living, making their professions more fulfilling, far-reaching, and engaging (Fullerton University, n.d.).